 Formation and Purpose

 The ANC Youth League was established in 1944 as a branch of the African National Congress.
 Its purpose was to engage young people in the struggle against apartheid and promote the ideals of the ANC.
-The league aimed to inspire a new generation of leaders.
+The league aimed to inspire a new generation of leaders and to push the ANC toward more activist tactics than its older leadership had pursued.

 Key Figures and Actions

-Prominent leaders like and Walter Sisulu were involved in the Youth League.
+Prominent leaders like Nelson Mandela, Walter Sisulu, Oliver Tambo, and Anton Lembede were involved in the Youth League.
 The organization played a crucial role in mobilizing youth for protests and strikes, advocating for a more radical approach to the anti-apartheid struggle.

 Example